davideranieri/davideranieri.github.io/C++ Notes/APC_Les01.md

 ## Definition of a CLASS

-A **class** is an Abstract Data Type characterized by:
+A **class** is an Abstract Data Type characterised by:

 1. **Interface** (PUBLIC PART)

-    - properties, variables or data members (to avoid, preferibly)
+    - properties, variables or data members (to avoid, preferably)
     - procedures/functions (or methods)

 2. **Implementation** (PRIVATE PART)